centic9/headset-charge-indicator/README.md

 [![Build Status](https://travis-ci.org/centic9/headset-charge-indicator.svg)](https://travis-ci.org/centic9/headset-charge-indicator)
 [![Tag](https://img.shields.io/github/tag/centic9/headset-charge-indicator.svg)](https://github.com/centic9/headset-charge-indicator/tags)

-A simple app-indicator for GNOME desktops to provide support for some wireless headsets.
+A simple app-indicator for GNOME desktops to provide support for controlling some features of a number of wireless headsets.

 Currently it supports displaying the battery charge and the 'chat-mix' level of Steelseries Arctis headphones.
-It also supports adjusting the mount of sidetone of the microphone.
+It also supports adjusting the mount of sidetone of the microphone and allows to enable/disable some lights.

 It uses the tool from https://github.com/Sapd/HeadsetControl/ for connecting to a number of popular headsets and fetches information to display it in the app-indicator bar